dashiellmassey/dashiellmassey.github.io/_pages/equity.md

     <h2> Promoting Black biologists and science literacy </h2>

     <p> Over the past few years, I have been building a collection of "spotlights" on Black faculty, which I post on daily on Facebook
     throughout the month of February.
-Each spotlight features the work of a Black biologist (incluing discussion of a primary research article), aimed at a lay audience.
+Each spotlight features the work of a Black biologist (including discussion of a primary research article), aimed at a lay audience.
 My goals in writing these profiles are to:

     <ul>